-On an individual community level, ASAP will partner with food relief sites to assess needs on a community-by-community basis.
-Sites can include food banks, charitable prepared food services, and child and adult care feeding sites.
-After assessing needs, ASAP will contract with a farm or farms to supply one or more sites.
-This contract may include subsidizing or covering the cost of packaging, delivery, and/or products, and can be customized to fit different sizes and types of farms as well as relief efforts.
+ASAP works with food relief sites to assess needs on a community-by-community basis.
+Sites can include food banks, charitable prepared food services, or child and adult care feeding sites.
+Next, ASAP contracts with a farm to supply one or more sites.
+The contract can include subsidizing the cost of packaging, delivery, or products.
+It may be customized to fit different types of farms and relief sites.

 If you are a farmer and would like your products to be considered for this program, please complete this interest form.